We take an in-depth look at what you can expect from Amazon Music Unlimited, and whether or not this is worth investing in.

 The free plan allows you to access only the top playlists and a few thousand stations.
 This means that, compared to the library of 60 million, only a handful are available.

 With Prime, you will gain access to 2 million songs, as well as personalized streaming stations.
-While this is much more than what’s offered with the free plan, it’s still relatively small compared to Unlimited and Music HD.
+While this is much more than what’s offered with the free plan, it’s still relatively small compared to Unlimited.

-With Unlimited and Music HD, users can listen to the entire library of 60 million songs offered by Amazon.
-You can also create personalized playlists, which you can download for offline playback.
+With Unlimited, users can listen to the entire library of 60 million songs offered by Amazon.
+They can also create personalized playlists that can also be downloaded for offline playback.

-Is Amazon Music Prime, Unlimited, or HD worth it?
+Is Amazon Music Prime or Unlimited worth it?